Skip to content

+Epic attacks have shown us that as a whole we are still very vulnerable to cybersecurity attacks and breaches.
+Several notable attacks occurred, from SolarWinds Attack to the Colonial Pipeline.
 These attacks and many others, both disclosed and undisclosed to the public, prompted the industry and the federal government to take action.
-Now we see a push to incorporate the Zero Trust methodology across the board in all organizations, a cry for widespread multifactor authentication, new standards created like the Cybersecurity Maturity Model Certification (CMMC), and Executive Orders on Improving the Nation’s Cybersecurity.
+Now we see a push to incorporate the Zero Trust methodology (comprehensive guide here) across the board in all organizations, a cry for widespread multifactor authentication, new standards created like the Cybersecurity Maturity Model Certification (CMMC), and Executive Orders on Improving the Nation’s Cybersecurity.

 NIST sketches out the purpose and benefits of deploying deception technology and taking a proactive cybersecurity stance in the following Special Publications: